 The Board will assemble your case and reach out to you to schedule a hearing within 45 calendar days.

 NOTE: To file a discrimination complaint, you must have first requested reinstatement as described in the first step above.
-A request for a hearing will not be processed unless a Formal Request For Reinstatement Regarding Paid Family Leave (Form PFL-DC-119) is received.
+A request for a hearing will not be processed unless a Paid Family Leave Discrimination/Retaliation Step 1: Request for Reinstatement Form (PFL-DC-119) is received.

 An administrative law judge may order an employer to reinstate you, pay any lost wages, pay attorney’s fees, and pay up to $500 in penalties.